 ||The 2012 birth rate for mothers ages 15–17 in the District of Columbia was highest in the nation and more than four times the rate in New Hampshire.

 [ CSV file ]

-- During this period, the birth rate for mothers ages 15–17 declined in every state except North Dakota (up 7%).
-The states with the largest relative decline include Connecticut (down 50%), followed by Delaware, Florida, and Hawaii (48% each); 13 other states (including the District of Columbia) experienced declines of 40% or more during this period.
+- During this period, the birth rate for mothers ages 15–17 declined in every state.
+The states with the largest relative decline include Massachusetts (-73%) and Connecticut (-72%) and the state with the smallest relative decline was New Hampshire (-33%).

 Internet citation: OJJDP Statistical Briefing Book

 Released on August 01, 2014.

 Data Source: Martin, J.A., Hamilton, B.E., et al. Births: Final Data for 2012

 .
 National Vital Statistics Report, Vol. 62, No. 09.

 ].
 Hyattsville, Maryland: National Center for Health Statistics, 2013.

 USA.gov | Privacy | Policies & Disclaimers | FOIA | Site Map | Ask a Question | OJJDP Home